 - 1. Enlarges the definition of improvements. - 2.
-Provides evaluation milestones throughout the improvement's life cycle. - 3.
+Provides evaluation milestones throughout the improvement's life cycle.
+R-17-10 Page 2 3.
 Defines the General Manager authority over disposition of non-residential improvements less than 1,500 square feet. - 4.
-Incorporates need for agricultural housing. - 5.
+Incorporates the need for agricultural housing. - 5.
 Updates language regarding leases to reflect the \$50,000 Board approval level. - 6.
 Changes language to allow for the maintenance of structures that are compatible with open space character solely for the purpose of revenue generation. - 7.
-Removes unlawful detainer section. (proposed for addition to the new Housing Policy) Most of the proposed changes are minor changes recommended for consistency with other policies and changing conditions.
-The two significant changes from existing policy are definition of the General Manager's authority for structures disposition and the change to allow the maintenance of structures for the purpose of revenue generation.
-The current Improvements policy does not define when a project involving structure disposition must be brought to the Board.
-The only reference to the type of structure that would be brought to the Board is in the policy statement: "In other than emergency situations, public notice will be given to the degree specified in the Open Space Use and Management Planning Process and the Public Notification Policy before any decision is made by the Board to remove a major structure."
-However, this statement is only in reference to public notice and there isn't a definition of "major structure."
-Defining the size and nature of structures to be brought before the Board for a decision on disposition ensures that staff does not demolish or construct a structure the Board may have an interest in, without Board approval first.
+Removes unlawful detainer section (proposed for addition to the new Housing Policy).
+Most of the proposed changes to the Improvements policy are minor changes recommended for consistency with other policies and changing conditions.
+The two significant changes from existing policy are the definition of the General Manager's authority for structures disposition and the change to allow the maintenance of structures for the purpose of revenue generation.
+The current Improvements policy does not define when a project involving structure disposition requires Board approval.
+The only reference to the type of structure the Board would consider is in the policy statement: "In other than emergency situations, public notice will be given to the degree specified in the Open Space Use and Management Planning Process and the Public Notification Policy before any decision is made by the Board to remove a major structure."
+However, this statement is only in reference to public notice and there is not a definition of "major structure."
+Defining the size and nature of structures requiring Board approval for a disposition ensures that staff does not demolish or construct a structure the Board may have an interest in, without Board approval first.
 At the same time, it gives the General Manager the authority to remove or build small non-residential structures.
-Allowing the General Manger to make decisions on minor structures increases efficiency and speeds up the delivery of District projects.
-The current Improvements policy states that "structures will not be maintained or constructed solely for the purpose of producing revenue."
-It goes on to describe that a structure can be rented temporarily for revenue production.
-In effect it directs staff that the end game for all structures, not being used for a District purpose, is demolition.
-In practice, houses that are structurally sound, in good condition, have good driveway access, and water availability have not been demolished.
+Allowing the General Manager to make decisions on minor structures increases efficiency and speeds up the delivery of District projects.
+The current Improvements policy states "structures will not be maintained or constructed solely for the purpose of producing revenue."
+It goes on to describe that renting a structure temporarily for revenue production is permissible.
+It directs staff that the end game for all structures, not used for a District purpose, is demolition.
+In practice, houses that are structurally sound, in good condition, have good driveway access, and sufficient water availability have not been demolished.
 The amended policy allows for the retention and maintenance of structures whose primary value to the District is revenue generation.
-The reason for this recommendation is to allow the District to take advantage of the potential revenue from structures with significant value instead of just demolishing them.
-The amended policy would continue to prohibit the construction of structures purely for revenue generation.
-Factors: This policy lays out all the factors that should be taken into account when making decisions on the disposition of District infrastructure and structures.
-It was originally developed to aid in the process for evaluating the Mt.
-Umunhum radar tower and was later approved by the Board as a general framework for all disposition decisions.
-The changes to this policy were relatively minor:
+The reason for this recommendation is to allow the District to take advantage of the potential revenue from structures with significant value instead of demolishing them.
+The amended policy would continue to prohibit the construction of new structures purely for revenue generation.
+Factors: This policy lays out all the factors to consider when making decisions on the disposition of District infrastructure and structures.
+This policy aided in the process for evaluating the Mt.
+Umunhum radar tower and provided the Board a general framework for all disposition decisions.
+The changes to this policy include: